Jura Canyon ice walk takes you through a cool slot canyon near Canmore.

 Know Before You Go

 Traction devices are required once you enter the slot canyon as you will be walking on ice.
-We recommend Kahtoola microspikes or Hillsound Hiking Crampons.
+We recommend Kahtoola Microspikes (Available from Amazon, MEC, and Camper’s Village), or Hillsound Trail Crampons (Available at Amazon, Hillsound, and Sport Chek).
 For more information, please read our story: Traction devices for winter walks & hiking.